-Disk Management and the DISKPART utility on Windows 10 are useful tools for managing their disk space allocation and more.
+Disk Management and the DISKPART utility on Windows 11 and Windows 10 are useful tools for managing their disk space allocation and more.
 But some users are reporting an error The selected disk is not a fixed MBR disk when trying to use the DISKPART utility.
 The whole error states:

 The selected disk is not a fixed MBR disk.
 The ACTIVE command can only be used on fixed MBR disks.

 The error occurs only when you try to activate a disk partition on a UEFI System Partition.
 However, the command only works when you have a BIOS/MBR-based system.
 The UEFI method has no concept of the active partition.
 Since you have a UEFI system, the disk type is GPT instead of MBR.
 To summarize, BIOS needs MBR disk type, while UEFI needs GPT type disk.